-Ghana, Cote d’Ivoire sign strategic partnership agreement
+Ghana, Cote d’Ivoire sign Strategic Partnership Agreement

-Ghana and Cote d’Ivoire have agreed to set up a strategic co-operation framework, and have therefore, signed a Strategic Partnership Agreement to that end, which will give new momentum to Ivorian-Ghanaian co-operation.
+Ghana and Cote d’Ivoire have agreed to set up a strategic co-operation framework, and have signed a Strategic Partnership Agreement (SAP), to that end, which will give new momentum to Ivorian-Ghanaian co-operation.

 This agreement covers the areas of Defence and Security; Cocoa and cashew economy and other strategic crops; Maritime cooperation; Mining, energy and environment; Transport; and Economic policies.